 For each hour of work the student takes, credit points are assigned, as follows, to permit averaging of grades:

 - B or better grade required: B- will fulfill this requirement unless otherwise indicated.

 - C or better grade required: C- will fulfill this requirement unless otherwise indicated.

-- I Incomplete.
+- I: Incomplete.
 An incomplete is a temporary grade assigned by a faculty member that grants a student an extension of time to complete the coursework.
 The extension of time may not exceed one calendar year from the end of the original semester.
 It is used in exceptional cases where a student is unable to complete coursework due to circumstances beyond his or her control.
-Credit is postponed and the course is not include in the student's grade point average until a permanent letter grade is assigned.
+Credit is postponed and the course is not included in the student's grade point average until a permanent letter grade is assigned.

 The following conditions govern incompletes:

 - When an incomplete grade is assigned, the faculty member may assign a default grade other than an I. If the coursework is not satisfactorily completed by the extension date, the I will revert to the default grade; if the faculty member does not assign a default grade the I will revert to an F. When the student completes the work by the extension date, the faculty member must submit an online change of grade request to assign the appropriate grade.

 - Subsequent enrollment in the course will be governed by the university repeat policy.

 - Students are automatically informed of university policies and procedures when they receive an I grade.

 - IP: In Progress.
 An IP (in progress) grade is temporarily recorded when a course does not have to be completed by the end of the semester of enrollment.
 The grade submitted when the course has been completed replaces all IP grades for that course.
 This only applies to courses such as Special Topics, Special Projects, Research, Thesis, and Dissertation, as specified by the departments.